-No anticipated differential impact, these services will improve the quality and safety of homes.
-People with disabilities, including families with children and young people who have Special Education Needs and Disabilities will be offered flexible appointments if access is required to their property for works under this contract.
+No anticipated differential impact, these services will improve the quality of the house.
+People with disabilities, including families with children and young people who have Special Education Needs and Disabilities will be offered flexible appointments if access is required through their property to reach communal areas required under this contract.